Grimface/galaxy-ttrpg/character-playbook-the-fish-out-of-water.md

 ### Pick a background:
 - [ ] Alien, lost and far from home.
 Struggling to fit in.
-- [ ] Displaced royalty, unfamiliar with everyday tasks they've never had to perform themselves.
+- [ ] Displaced royalty, unfamiliar with everyday tasks they've never had to perform for themselves.
 - [ ] Newly sentient robot, slowly learning how to be a Good Person.
 And, crucially, not freak everyone out.

 ### Pick three moves: